jesseatforlinx/new/platform/nxp/imx8mp/OK-MX8MPQ-SMARC_Hardware_Manual.md

-﻿# 01_Overview
+﻿# OK-MX8MPQ-SMARC_User's Hardware Manual_V1.0

+## 1. Overview

-## 1.1 SoM Function Description
+### 1.1 SoM Function Description

-The FET-MX8MPQ-SMARC is a module compliant with the SMARC 2.1 standard, featuring the high-performance i.MX 8M Plus processor.
-It combines advanced multimedia capabilities with optimized low-power consumption, making it suitable for machine learning applications.
+The FET-MX8MPQ-SMARC is a module that complies with the SMARC 2.1 standard and features the high-performance i.MX 8M Plus processor.
+It combines advanced multimedia capabilities with optimized low power consumption, making it ideal for machine learning applications.

-It pairs with the OK-MX8MPQ-SMARC carrier board and connects to the mainboard via a 314-pin MXM connector.
+This module pairs with the OK-MX8MPQ-SMARC carrier board and connects to the mainboard using a 314-pin MXM connector.

-It integrates a wide range of functional interfaces and is widely used in fields such as smart cities, industrial IoT, smart healthcare, and intelligent transportation, meeting the diverse needs of various applications.
+It includes a wide range of functional interfaces and is widely utilized in various fields such as smart cities, industrial IoT, smart healthcare, and intelligent transportation, effectively meeting the diverse needs of multiple applications.

-## 1.2 i.MX8MP Series Processors
+### 1.2 i.MX8MP Series Processors

 The i.MX 8M Plus series processors focus on machine learning, vision, advanced multimedia, and industrial automation, offering high reliability.
 They are designed to meet the needs of smart home, building, city, and Industry 4.0 applications.

-· Featuring powerful quad-core or dual-core Arm® Cortex®-A53 processors and an integrated Neural Processing Unit (NPU) capable of up to 2.3 TOPS.
+- Powerful quad-core or dual-core Arm® Cortex®-A53 processors and an integrated Neural Processing Unit (NPU) capable of up to 2.3 TOPS；
-·Dual Image Signal Processors (ISP) and support for two camera inputs enable efficient, advanced vision systems.
+- Dual Image Signal Processors (ISP) and support for two camera inputs enable efficient, advanced vision systems；
-·Multimedia capabilities include video encoding (including H.265) and decoding, 3D/2D graphics acceleration, and a wide range of audio and voice features.
+- Multimedia capabilities include video encoding (including H.265) and decoding, 3D/2D graphics acceleration, and a wide range of audio and voice features；
-·Real-time control is handled by a Cortex-M7 core, supporting dual CAN FD, dual Gigabit Ethernet, and Time-Sensitive Networking (TSN) functionality.
+- Real-time control is handled by a Cortex-M7 core, supporting dual CAN FD, dual Gigabit Ethernet, and Time-Sensitive Networking (TSN) functionality；
-·Designed for high industrial reliability, supporting DRAM inline ECC.
+- Designed for high industrial reliability, supporting DRAM inline ECC.

 ![Image](./images/OKMX8MPQSMARC_UsersHardwareManual_V10/6e9c9552c17a4110894efeba569b442a.png)

-The FET-MX8MPQ-SMARC core board is compatible with the CPU models listed in the table below, with the default model being MIMX8ML8CVNKZAB:
+The FET-MX8MPQ-SMARC SoM is compatible with the CPU models listed in the table below, with the default model being MIMX8ML8CVNKZAB:

 ![Image](./images/OKMX8MPQSMARC_UsersHardwareManual_V10/93f7664592494313ab7b0f44df8085b2.png)